elastic/elasticsearch-net/readme.md

 A low-level, dependency free client that has no opinions how you build and represent your requests and responses.

 It provides a one-to-one mapping with the Elasticsearch REST API.
-The client is almost completely generated from the official REST API specification, which makes is easy to keep up-to-date.
+The client is almost completely generated from the official REST API specification, which makes it easy to keep up-to-date.
 The client also has support for load balancing and cluster failover and all client method calls have both synchronous and asynchronous variants

 ### Installing